 community networking and dealing with government and officials in the 40's

-after living life has been learned well, the lesson of Spiritual Sovereignty could start
+after living a human life has been learned well, the lesson of Spiritual Sovereignty could start

 managing other people's death and disease in the 50's

-rounding up a lifetime and preparing for body death in the 80's or above
+rounding up a lifetime, learning about the afterlife and preparing for body death in the 80's or above

 The Lesson Of Incarnation